What Is UX Information Architecture? Definition, Principles & Examples

 What Does an Information Architect Do?

-An Information Architect (IA) designs the organization, structure, and labeling of content to improve the overall usability and findability of information on a website or within an application.
+An Information Architect (IA) designs how content is organized, structured, and labeled to improve usability and findability on websites or apps.

-They collaborate with UX and UI designers, content writers, and developers to ensure that the architecture meets user requirements and business goals.
-An incremental investment in the IA’s effort will maximize the impact of business-defined user-experienced products.
+IAs collaborate with UX and UI designers, writers, and developers to align user needs with business goals.
+Investing in IA work maximizes the impact of user centered products.

 How Much Do Information Architects Earn?